-You can access this textbook for free in web view or PDF through openstax.org, and for a low cost in print.
+You can access this textbook for free in web view or PDF through OpenStax.org, and for a low cost in print.

-About Principles of Microeconomics for AP[®] Courses 2e
+About Principles of Economics 2e

-Principles of Microeconomics for AP^{\circledast} Courses 2e (2nd edition) covers the scope and sequence of most introductory microeconomics courses.
-The text includes many current examples, which are handled in a politically equitable way.
-The outcome is a balanced approach to the theory and application of economics concepts.
+Principles of Economics 2e (2nd edition) covers the scope and sequence of requirements for a two-semester introductory economics course.
+The authors take a balanced approach to micro-and macroeconomics, to both Keynesian and classical views, and to the theory and application of economics concepts.
+The text also includes many current examples, which are handled in a politically equitable way.
 The second edition has been thoroughly revised to increase clarity, update data and current event impacts, and incorporate the feedback from many reviewers and adopters.